 golang.
 Again the

-$USERNAME/$PASSWORD combo is passed along through environment variables that you either have exported or defined in the wercker web interface.
+$USERNAME/$PASSWORD combination is passed along through environment variables that you either have exported or defined in the Wercker web interface.

 The domain name for the private registry (in this case

 quay.io) is defined before the

 Note that as opposed to the services section, which is a list of items, the box section contains a singular item and as such is not preceded by a

 Pulling private images from an Amazon ECR instance requires a few more paramaters.

 Below is an example of pulling an image called